Texas Chainsaw Massacre (2022 film): Plot

-50 years after Leatherface's killing spree in 1973, young entrepreneurs Melody and Dante, Melody's sister Lila and Dante's girlfriend Ruth travel to the abandoned Texas town of Harlow, to auction off old properties to create a trendy, heavily gentrified area.
+Following Leatherface's killing spree in 1973, the sole survivor, Sally Hardesty, never spoke about the story again after giving her statement to the police.
+50 years later, young entrepreneurs Melody and Dante, Melody's sister Lila and Dante's girlfriend Ruth travel to the abandoned Texas town of Harlow, to auction off old properties to create a trendy, heavily gentrified area.
 While inspecting a dilapidated orphanage, the group discovers it is still occupied by an elderly woman called Ginny.
 When she claims she has papers to prove she still owns the property, an argument breaks out, briefly interrupted by a silent and towering man from upstairs.

 Ginny then collapses from a heart attack and is rushed to the hospital, accompanied by Ruth and the man.
 An investor, Catherine, along with a group of potential buyers, arrives in Harlow on a large bus, distracting Melody and Dante.
 Meanwhile, Lila strikes up a friendship with a local mechanic, Richter, and reveals she was a survivor of a school shooting, leaving her terrified of guns.
 Ginny dies en route to the hospital; Ruth texts Melody before the man goes berserk and murders the officers driving the ambulance, leading it to crash.

 When Ruth awakens, she witnesses the man, revealed to be Leatherface, cutting off Ginny's face to wear as a mask.
 Ruth manages to radio for help before being killed by Leatherface, who returns to Harlow.
 During a property auction, Melody reads Ruth's texts and prepares to leave with Lila.
 Richter overhears them talking about Ginny's death and takes their keys, agreeing to give them back once they provide proof that Ginny was rightfully evicted.
 Melody and Dante return to the orphanage to find them.

 Sally Hardesty, the sole survivor of Leatherface's previous killing spree and now a battle-hardened Texas Ranger, receives a call to say that Leatherface is back and heads out to investigate.
 At the orphanage, Melody discovers the papers and realizes that Ginny was wrongfully evicted.
 Leatherface arrives at the orphanage and attacks Dante, mutilating him.
 Melody hides as Leatherface retrieves his chainsaw from his bedroom.
 A thunderstorm hits Harlow as night falls, forcing Catherine and Lila to take cover in the bus with the buyers.
 Dante manages to stumble out of the orphanage, where Richter discovers him before he bleeds to death.
 Richter enters the orphanage and is attacked and killed by Leatherface.
 Melody retrieves the car and bus keys from his body before fleeing the house, reuniting with Lila.
 They get on the bus, pursued by Leatherface, who slaughters all of the people aboard, including Catherine.